At least 12 killed in huge gas explosion in central Chinese city - KION546

 The blast took place at about 6:30 a.m. local time in the Zhangwan district of Shiyan city, in Hubei province, according to local authorities.

-Authorities have rescued nearly 140 people from the area, including 37 with serious injuries, according to state-run news outlet CCTV, quoting local officials.
+Authorities have rescued 138 from the area, including 37 with serious injuries, according to state-run news outlet CCTV, quoting local officials.

 The city’s municipal office initially said “many” people were trapped after the incident.